Menu

 Advancing an Asthma Preventive Services Policy

 Mid-way through 2022, the California Department of Health Care Services (DHCS) enacted a different policy that complements Asthma Remediation services.
-This new Medi-Cal benefit, called Asthma Preventive Services, covers asthma education and environmental trigger assessments.
+This new Medi-Cal benefit, called Asthma Preventive Services, covers asthma education and environmental trigger assessments, conducted by Community Health Workers, Promotoras or other non-licensed professionals.
 The new benefit was put in place as a result of RAMP and its partners’ years of advocacy efforts.

 Asthma Preventive Services allows for reimbursement of asthma self-management education that’s provided to any Medi-Cal beneficiary with a diagnosis of asthma.
 The education can be provided in a clinic, home, group home or assisted living facility.
 Additionally, the benefit covers an environmental asthma trigger assessment for people with poorly controlled asthma.
 Asthma trigger assessments can also be provided at a home, group home, or assisted living facility.